In This Apportionment Lottery, the House Always Wins: Proof of Cumulative Rounding

 \begin{proof}[Proof of \cref{thm:cumulative}] We define cumulative rounding as the random process that follows \cref{constr} and then applies dependent rounding (\cref{thm:dependent}) to the constructed graph, which is valid since the graph is bipartite and all edge weights lie in $[0,1]$ (\cref{lem:bipartite,lem:weightunit}).
 For an edge $e$ in the constructed graph, let $\hat{X}_e$ be the random variable indicating whether dependent rounding rounds it up or down.
 For any edge $\{a, b\} \in E$ in the underlying graph and some $1 \leq t \leq T$, we define the random variable $X_{\{a,b\}}^t$ to be equal to $\hat{X}_{\{a^t, b^t\}}$.
 Recall that we defined $D_v^t = \sum_{v \in e \in E} X_e^t$.

-To prove the theorem, we have to bound the running time of this process, and provide the four guaranteed properties: marginal distribution, degree preservation, negative correlation, and cumulative degree preservation, out of which the last property takes by far the most work.
+To prove the theorem, we have to bound the running time of this process, and provide the four guaranteed properties: marginal distribution, degree preservation, negative correlation, and cumulative degree preservation.
+The last property takes by far the most work.

 \paragraph{Running time.} Without loss of generality, we may assume that each vertex $v \in A \cup B$ is incident to at least one edge, since, otherwise, we could remove this vertex in a preprocessing step.
 From this, it follows that $|E| \in \Omega(|A| + |B|)$.
 Constructing the graph takes $\mathcal{O}(T \, |E|)$ time, which will be dominated by the time required for running dependent rounding on the constructed graph.
 The constructed graph has $(1 + 4 \, T) \, (|A| + |B|) \in \mathcal{O}(T \, (|A| + |B|))$ nodes and $T \, |E| + 4 \, T \, (|A| + |B|) \in \mathcal{O}(T \, |E|)$ edges.
 Since the running time of dependent rounding scales in the product of the number of vertices and the number of edges, our procedure runs in $\mathcal{O}(T^2 \, (|A| + |B|) \, |E|)$ time, as claimed.